 When we bring people into our home, we are the church.When we bring people into our home, we are the church.
 Encourage a Friend

 - They prioritized others.
 These early believers sold their belongings to give to those whole had little.
 What these early believers did was put others before themselves.
 They learned to be selfless.
 For some of us, this will be a lifelong lesson, but we can take bold steps in the right direction.

-- We can tithe to a church or a Christian ministry.
+- We can give to a church or a Christian ministry.

 - We can donate our most valuable resource, time, to a local service for the poor.

 - We can meet one-on-one with another person with the sole purpose of building her up and sharing the love of Christ.
 This is the simplest form of the great commission, building disciples one at a time.
 Starbucks addicts, this is perfect for you.